psychemedia/eurydice-resources/resources/__training_ship.md

 Album compiled by the Reverend J N Dalton (1839-1931) and presented to King George V https://www.rct.uk/collection/2580515/hms-eurydice-at-st-lucia-before-her-last-voyage-home-1878

+## Rumour of Disaster

+Rumour had it that a calamity had befallen the ship, but a telegram reported in the *Naval & Military Gazette and Weekly Chronicle of the United Service* of Wednesday 21 November 1877, received 17th of November and dated November 16th, 1877, revealed that all was well.

 ```{admonition} Movements of Her Majesty's Ships
 :class: note dropdown